 - Gargle with a warm saline solution to help kill the bacteria and comfort your irritated throat.

-- Suck on hardy sugar-free candy or lozenges.
+- Suck on hard, sugar-free candy or lozenges.

 - Use a room humidifier to maintain moisture in your surroundings.

-- Apply a warm compress on your neck.
+- Apply a warm compress to your neck.

-To avoid spreading your infection and exposing others to the strep bacteria, try the following tips:
+To avoid spreading your infection and exposing others to strep bacteria, follow these tips:

 - Maintain distance from other healthy individuals in the early days of the infection up until you have been on an antibiotic course for at least 2 days.